What are the best cities for student nightlife? Here are the top 10 party cities in the UK, as voted for by students!

 What the students say: "I absolutely loved Brighton as a location for being a university student as it was fun, vibrant and friendly.
 There was something for everyone including great shops, a huge selection of restaurants, cafes and bars as well as live music and clubs.
 It had a brilliant city life but was also so close to the beach and country - ideal!"

 Home to the huge DJ event, Warehouse Project, Manchester certainly doesn’t disappoint when it comes to nightlife.
-Go clubbing at the infamous Northern Quarter, or grab a snazzy cocktail from Spinningfields.
+Go clubbing at the infamous Northern Quarter, or grab a cocktail from Spinningfields.

 What the students say: "Manchester offers plenty, that caters for all.
 The city is filled with great bars/venues, that consistently offer quality nights.
 Even going into fourth year, I am still finding entire new areas of town that I had never been to before.
 Areas of note are the northern quarter, Didsbury and Chorlton (and probably plenty more that I haven’t yet stumbled upon) for great bars, restaurants and music venues."

-With a multitude of restaurants, bars, clubs and events in the vibrant, buzzing city, Sheffield has a lot to offer its students.
-Nestled close to the city centre is Leopold Square, where you’ll find live music played every weekend during the Summer months.
+With a multitude of restaurants, bars, clubs and events in the vibrant city, Sheffield has a lot to offer students.
+Nestled close to the city centre is Leopold Square, where you’ll find live music played every weekend in the Summer.